Skip to main content

 • • Last time I cried (and why)

-• • Last conversation I had with someone before they left/moved/changed
+• • Last conversation before someone left/moved/changed

 • • Last time I changed my mind about something important